Read about how we analyzed the data set and what we found.

 We can look at the relative importance of features within each model as shown below.

-Unexpectedly, there is not much agreement in the features that each model regards to be important.
-One explanation for this is the presence of highly correlated features in our data; for example, if we look at the features kill_place and kill_streaks, the former is rated as highly important by the linear regression and random forest, while the latter is rated as highly important by elastic net regression.
+, the former is rated as highly important by the linear regression and random forest, while the latter is rated as highly important by elastic net regression.
 However, the two features are known to be highly correlated with each other.
 While random forest performs best in prediction, the caveat with its importance score metric is that if multiple features are all predictive of the outcome but are highly correlated with the outcome, the importance score of each feature is going to be suppressed.

 Since elastic net regression accounts for correlation between features, we will primarily use its variable importance values to summarize our findings for ranking the importance of player characteristics and actions:

-2. Among items used, weapons_acquired and boosts are the strongest predictors of outcome.
+are the strongest predictors of outcome.
 This is interesting because one would expect that among the features related to item acquisition and usage, weapons would be the dominant predictor.
 However, the acquisition of weapons may plateau over time once you have strong weapons.
 On the other hand, boosts enable increased health regeneration over time and have a small movement speed bonus when the amount of boosts consumed is beyond a particular threshold.
 Players tend to save boosts as an additional advantage in the later stages of the game when most players have powerful weapons.
 Consequently, the number of boosts consumed is also a strong indicator of a successful player.
+Our data analysis has a number of limitations.
+The first is that for computational purposes, we only used around 20% of the total amount of solo-player data.
+In the future, we could consider repeating the analysis with a larger data set.
+Second, we only examined solo player data, so our conclusions are not generalizable to group gameplay, which is complicated by aspects of teamwork such as revival and positioning.
+Finally, we could have explored using the Beta distribution to model our outcome of interest since the final win place percentile is a value between 0 and 1.

 We were unable to identify clusters of different playing strategies among winners, due to the limitations of the data we have.
 However, our data analysis indicates that aggressive players who have more kills relative to other players do perform better on average.